ChessZra/SorpackCrawler/README.md

 ## Prerequisites

-Before running SorpackCrawler, ensure that you have the required dependencies installed.
+Before running SorpackCrawler.py, ensure that you have the required dependencies installed.
 You can find the complete list of dependencies and their versions in the `requirements.txt` file.

 To install the dependencies, run the following command within your activated virtual environment: